+This is a really excellent review of this issue.
+It is thorough and thoughtful.
+In addition, it provides some keen observations and helpful recommendations.
+We’ve provided some additional thoughts and observations below using Word revision markings.

 Issue.

 USMTF has a requirement to maintain the sequence, or order, of repeatable fields in a set format to support slash-delimited message text format (MTF) representations.
 In XML-MTF, this is accomplished by wrapping the repeatable fields inside a locally declared <GroupOfFields> element that has its own cardinality (minOccurs, maxOccurs).
 Local element declarations are prohibited by the following NIEM rule for Reference (REF) and Extension (EXT) schema: